Tubular Bells: Recording

+A set of orchestral tubular bells.
+During the tracking of "Part One", Oldfield struck the instrument with a large carpenter's hammer to achieve the loud, distorted chime that finishes the movement.

-Tubular Bells was recorded on an Ampex 2-inch 16-track tape recorder with the Dolby noise-reduction system, which was the Manor's main recording equipment at the time.
-Oldfield had Virgin hire instruments including guitars, keyboards and percussion instruments.
-Oldfield has recounted differing stories over the years regarding the inclusion of the tubular bells; in 2001 he suggested that they were among the instruments he asked Branson to hire, but in 2013, he said that he saw them among the instruments being removed from the studios after John Cale had finished recording there, and asked for them to be left behind.
+Tubular Bells was recorded using a 20-channel mixing console designed by Audio Developments and an Ampex 2-inch 16-track tape recorder equipped with a Dolby noise-reduction system.
+Oldfield had Virgin Records hire a variety of instruments for the sessions, including guitars, keyboards, and assorted percussion.
+He has recounted differing accounts over the years regarding the acquisition of the tubular bells themselves; in 2001, he suggested that they were included on the list of instruments he explicitly requested Branson to hire, but in 2013, he stated that he spotted them among equipment being wheeled out of the studio after John Cale had finished a recording session and requested that they be left behind.

-Oldfield, Newman, and Heyworth spent their evenings drinking in a pub, after which they returned to the Manor and recorded through the night.
-Heyworth recalled several disasters, including one instance where half a day's work was accidentally erased.
-Final mixing was an involved process, with the faders operated by Oldfield, Newman, Heyworth, and two others simultaneously.
-They followed detailed tracking charts and the process was restarted if one person made even a slight mistake.
-Heyworth recalled difficulty in cutting the album due to vinyl's limited dynamic range, and insisted on heavy vinyl normally used for classical records.
+Oldfield, Newman, and Heyworth routinely spent their evenings at a local public house before returning to The Manor to record through the night.
+Heyworth recalled several technical setbacks during these late-night sessions, including an incident where half a day's multi-track work was accidentally erased.
+Final mixing was an intricate process that required the console faders to be operated by Oldfield, Newman, Heyworth, and two additional studio assistants simultaneously.
+The team followed detailed physical tracking charts, restarting the entire mix pass from the beginning if any individual made a timing error.
+During the subsequent disc cutting process, Heyworth encountered difficulties due to the limited dynamic range of standard vinyl; to prevent distortion from the dense musical layers, he insisted on pressing the album on heavy-grade vinyl typically reserved for classical music records.